Important Updates & Information

 Provide your details below to stay up to date with Wexford degree programs, certifications and continuing education courses!

-Wexford University uses an quarterly admissions process which allows students to register and begin their degree program each quarter during the year.
+Wexford University uses open enrollment admissions process which allows students to register and begin their degree program on an ongoing basis.
 Students must complete all their degree requirements within five years from the date of enrollment.
 Doctoral students must complete their program in no fewer than two years and no more than 10 years from the initial date of enrollment.
 Extensions for extenuating circumstances are available through the Student Services Department.
 Students are expected to demonstrate reasonable progress toward completion of their study program.
 The University defines reasonable academic progress as the successful completion of one course every 3 months for a minimum of four courses per year.
 Though students determine their lesson completion goals and set their own study schedules, Wexford University expects students to actively pursue their studies and regularly submit coursework.

 The maximum time for completing an associate’s degree program is 48 months.

 The maximum time for completing a bachelor’s degree program is 48 months.